gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 #### Situation (SIT)

-- Used only in the year where the Material Type is Narrative
+- Used only in the quiz season where the Material Type is Narrative
 - The question text contains two parts:
     - Up to 3 questions regarding the Situation of the Quotation from the following interrogatives:
         - Who said it